Prague Experience logoPrague tourist information & travel guide logo

 Old Town Square at night

-On sunny days the action moves outside.
-At one of the many bars and cafés, take a seat on the terrace or in the beer garden, order a cool beer or chilled glass of Moravian wine, and watch the world go by.
-You will find the time just slips away!
+While the warm, cosy pubs may draw you in in the winter, on sunny days the action moves outside.
+Take a seat on the terrace or in the beer garden at one of the many bars or cafés, order a cold beer or chilled glass of Moravian wine, and watch the world go by.
+You will find time just slips away!

-For a non-alcoholic treat, join the locals at one of Prague's elegant traditional cafés, where a coffee and cake or a deluxe hot chocolate is the order of the day.
+For a non-alcoholic treat, join the locals at one of Prague's elegant traditional cafés, where coffee or hot chocolate and cake or is the order of the day.

 Layout of the City - Prague map

-The city centre of Prague is divided into five areas, which span both banks of the Vltava River.
+Prague 1 is the city centre, and is itself made up of five areas that span both banks of the Vltava River.

 Charles Bridge and Prague Castle